gatimugabriel/Admin-Dashboard/README.md

 # Admin-Dashboard
 This application is aimed to to help administrators visualize application state and live-data changes

-# Note
-The project is still in development

 # Tech Stack
 - [React](https://reactjs.org/) & [Material UI](https://mui.com/) for the frontend